Highly rated local moving companies for Charleston to Los Angeles moves

 How life is different in Charleston vs. Los Angeles

-- Los Angeles's public transportation has a score of 8 out of 10 versus Charleston's lower score of 3.
+- Los Angeles’s public transportation score of 8 out of 10 is higher than Charleston’s score of 3.

 - Los Angeles is more walkable than Charleston with a score of 69 out of 100 vs Charleston’s 40 out of 100.

 - With a score of 59 out of 100, Los Angeles is more bike-friendly than Charleston, which has a score of 50 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Los Angeles’s crime rate is higher than Charleston with a score of 53.81 compared to Charleston’s 44.97.
 This means that Los Angeles neighborhoods are safer than 53.81% of all U.S. neighborhoods, and Charleston neighborhoods are safer than 44.97%.